I went to a business conference recently and ran into a colleague from my former life as a CEO.

 Look at the overlap.
 Those are your winners – your money offerings!
 Figure out how you can leverage what’s working and do more of that.

 If you want to grow margins, focus your time, energy and resources on your winners.

 Every business has losers – stop trying to fix them.

-If you can figure out how to sell more of what’s already working, then put strategies in place to increase volumes and lower costs on these products and services, you’ll soon find yourself at the wheel of a thriving, profitable business.
+If you can figure out how to sell more of what’s already working, then put strategies in place to increase volumes and lower costs on these products and services, you’ll soon find yourself at the wheel of a thriving, growing, profitable business.